 |Minimum thresholds of LWG Material supplied*|| |

-* Minimum threshold requirements will become effective for all trader audits undertaken from 1st March 2023
+* Minimum threshold requirements were introduced with effect from 1st March 2023

 Traders that do not own and operate their own physical warehouse where material is received into or dispatched from cannot be audited using the LWG Trader Audit Standard.
 These companies may be eligible to join LWG through our membership route, where they would be classified as an 'Agent Trader'.
 However, please keep in mind that this membership does not confer any form of certification and therefore cannot be used by leather manufacturers during the course of their own audit under the LWG Leather Manufacturer Audit Standard.